Fight leads to the death of Lake Charles man

 LAKE CHARLES, La.
-(KPLC) - An alleged fight on Dobbertine Road in Lake Charles leaves one man dead and one in custody.
+(KPLC) - A fight on Dobbertine Road in Lake Charles leaves one man dead and one in custody.

 According to Calcasieu Parish Sheriff’s Office spokeswoman Kayla Vincent, at approximately 10:30 p.m. last night, Calcasieu Parish Sheriff’s Office deputies were dispatched to a residence on Dobbertine Road in Lake Charles in reference to a shooting.